Report on Government Services 2024

 Hierarchical – high-level outcome indicators should be underpinned by lower‑level output indicators and additional disaggregated data where a greater level of detail is required.

 Meaningful – reported data must measure what it claims to measure.
 Proxy indicators should be clearly identified and the development of more meaningful indicators to replace proxy indicators is encouraged where practicable.

-Comparability — data should be comparable across jurisdictions and over time.
+Comparability – data should be comparable across jurisdictions and over time.
 However, comparability may be affected by progressive data availability.
-Where data are not yet comparable across jurisdictions, time series data within jurisdictions is particularly important.
+Where data is not yet comparable across jurisdictions, time series data within jurisdictions is particularly important.

-Completeness and progressive data availability — aim to report data for all jurisdictions (where relevant), but where this is not possible report data for those jurisdictions that can report (not waiting until data are available for all).
+Completeness and progressive data availability – aim to report data for all jurisdictions (where relevant), but where this is not possible report data for those jurisdictions that can report (not waiting until data is available for all).

 Use acceptable (albeit imperfect) performance indicators – relevant performance indicators that are already in use in other national reporting arrangements are used wherever appropriate.